Category Archives: Sewing Partners

 Twenty-five years ago, a young boy infatuated with mountain biking was reading Dirt Rag magazine and saw an article about how mountain bikes could help health care workers access remote villages in the developing world, enabling them to help more patients quickly and efficiently.
 His mother had lived in South Africa as a child and traveled to El Salvador throughout her life.
 He saw a common ground and showed her the piece.
 Joanne, the mother in question, sat with the thought for a year and found Pedals for Progress and reached out at just the right time.

 As fate would have it, Dorsey Hogg, who had served in the Peace Corps in Botswana, had also reached out to Pedals for Progress after hearing about the organization through the Long Island Returned Peace Corps Volunteers.
 Dorsey wanted to take a shot at running a collection.
-The problem was the three hundred miles between Vermont and P4P-HQ in New Jersey.

 The two seasoned travelers view time and distance differently than most people and saw this obstacle as a mere speedbump.
 Through friends, family, significant others, and neighbors they assembled a small team with the common bond of spending time outside of the United States and a desire to continue to help those less fortunate.
-Some of the first to join included, Matt, who had also served in Botswana, Bob and Paula in Kenya, and Paul in rural Chile; the team tackled the distance between VT and NJ with ease.
+Some of the first to join included Matt, who had also served in Botswana, Bob and Paula in Kenya, and Paul in rural Chile; the team tackled the distance between VT and NJ with ease.

 First VT collection at Burlington High School, September 1999.
 Left to right first row: Bob Thompson, Brian Thompson, Matt Hogg, Dorsey Hogg, Unknown, Joanne Headlamp, Paul Demers.
 Back row: Stephan Demers.